antor44/livestream_video/README.md

     *   **Intel CPU/GPU:** via [OpenVINO](https://github.com/ggerganov/whisper.cpp#openvino-support).
     *   **Apple Silicon (M1/M2/M3/M4):** via [Core ML](https://github.com/ggerganov/whisper.cpp#core-ml-support) to use the Apple Neural Engine (ANE), offering speed-ups of over 3x.
     *   **Ascend NPU:** via [CANN](https://github.com/ggerganov/whisper.cpp#ascend-npu-support).
-    *   **Moore Threads GPU:** via [MUSA SDK](https://github.com/ggerganov/whisper.cpp#moore-threads-gpu-support).
+    *   **Moore Threads GPU:** via[MUSA SDK](https://github.com/ggerganov/whisper.cpp#moore-threads-gpu-support).
 *   **CPU Acceleration:** For CPU-only systems, you can still get a boost by compiling with [OpenBLAS](https://github.com/ggerganov/whisper.cpp#blas-cpu-support-via-openblas) or [POWER VSX](https://github.com/ggerganov/whisper.cpp#power-vsx-intrinsics).
 *   **Quantized Models:** You can try using the quantized models option, which can improve execution speed on certain processors with minimal loss in accuracy.
 *   **Fine-Tuning:** If you have AI programming experience, you can fine-tune a default model by retraining it with a dataset of voices and transcriptions in a specific language.
 This can also improve recognition of specific accents, slang, or dialects.
-You can find instructions for converting models to the required `ggml` format on the [whisper.cpp repository](https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md).
+You can find instructions for converting models to the required `ggml` format on the[whisper.cpp repository](https://github.com/ggerganov/whisper.cpp/blob/master/models/README.md).

-Keep in mind that compiling whisper.cpp with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of whisper.cpp, including those running on powerful modern CPUs.
+Keep in mind that compiling `whisper.cpp` with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of whisper.cpp, including those running on powerful modern CPUs.

-The CPU and CPU-accelerated builds of whisper.cpp are limited by default to 4 threads, as specified in whispercpp’s default configuration.
+The CPU and CPU-accelerated builds of `whisper.cpp` are limited by default to 4 threads, as specified in whispercpp’s default configuration.
 This setting helps preserve system resources, allowing other applications to run smoothly or enabling multi-instance and multi-user setups.
 However, modern CPUs can often achieve significantly better performance with more threads.
-To adjust this, edit the livestream_video.sh script and modify the two lines that define the default arguments for WHISPER_EXECUTABLE.
-Replace -t 4 with a higher value, such as -t 16, to allocate 16 threads per instance.
-For other variants of the whisper executable, also update the arguments --n_threads 4 and --threads 4 as needed.
+To adjust this, edit the `livestream_video.sh` script and modify the two lines that define the default arguments for `WHISPER_EXECUTABLE`.
+Replace `-t 4` with a higher value, such as `-t 16`, to allocate 16 threads per instance.
+For other variants of the whisper executable, also update the arguments `--n_threads 4` and `--threads 4` as needed.

-*The accelerated versions of whisper.cpp may require specific model versions to achieve better performance.
+*The accelerated versions of `whisper.cpp` may require specific model versions to achieve better performance.*

-**Q: How many simultaneous instances can be run on a PC?**
+### **Q: How many simultaneous instances can be run on a PC?**

-A: On a PC or any other computer, it depends on its hardware, the models chosen for each of the executed instances, as well as the power and memory, both in CPU and GPU.
+**A:** On a PC or any other computer, it depends on its hardware, the models chosen for each of the executed instances, as well as the power and memory, both in CPU and GPU.
 There is also the possibility of hybrid execution, with several instances running on the CPU and system RAM, and others on the GPU and graphics card VRAM.
 It also differs if it involves real-time transcriptions, while subtitle generation for long pre-recorded files could be executed without the need for them to finish in an urgent time frame.

 For older PCs such as Intel i7/Xeon processors from the Haswell series, for real-time transcriptions with CPU without acceleration, models up to `base` or `small` can be run at most, perhaps 2-3 instances at a time.
 On modern systems, the possibilities are much greater; even with a mid-range graphics card like any NVIDIA RTX, it is possible to run many instances with larger models like `large-v2`.

 It is important to clarify that `playlist4whisper.py` and `livestream_video.sh` are currently based on `whisper.cpp`, which requires each process to load its own full copy of the model into VRAM, or into system RAM when using CPU without GPU acceleration.
 This differs from architectures like `faster-whisper`, which can serve multiple concurrent clients from a single loaded model—a feature that may be supported in future versions.

-##### **Critical Distinction: Short Chunks vs. Continuous Processing**

-Real-world testing on an **NVIDIA RTX 16GB** with the `large-v2` model reveals two dramatically different scenarios:
+**Critical Distinction: Short Chunks vs. Continuous Processing** Real-world testing on an **NVIDIA RTX 16GB** with the `large-v2` model reveals two dramatically different scenarios:

-*   ##### **Short Audio Chunks (8-10 seconds) - High Concurrency:**
+*   **Short Audio Chunks (8-10 seconds) - High Concurrency:**
-    - **Up to 10+ simultaneous instances** achievable without perceivable errors
+    - Up to 10+ simultaneous instances achievable without perceivable errors
     - Each instance continuously processes short audio chunks (8-10 seconds), with VRAM being allocated per chunk and released upon completion
     - Fast chunk processing prevents memory saturation
     - Ideal for video streaming, live transcription

-*   ##### **Continuous Processing (Subtitles) - Limited Concurrency:**
+*   **Continuous Processing (Subtitles) - Limited Concurrency:**
-    - **Only 3-4 instances** before Segmentation Faults and crashes
+    - Only 3-4 instances before Segmentation Faults and crashes
     - Memory accumulates without release, causing exhaustion
     - Processing time per audio minute degrades from 5-7s (1-2 instances) to 12s (3-4 instances) as GPU resources become saturated
     - Batch processing fails beyond 3-4 instances
     - However, for subtitle generation workflows, longer processing times or delayed instance launches are acceptable since real-time performance is not required

-*   ##### **Mixed Workload:**
+*   **Mixed Workload:**
     - 5 short-chunk base instances + only 1 long-file instance before failure

+> [!NOTE]
->**Note:** Mid-range NVIDIA RTX GPUs can likely achieve 20-30+ concurrent instances for short-chunk processing, as these GPUs process up to 1 minute of audio in just a few seconds.
+> Mid-range NVIDIA RTX GPUs can likely achieve 20-30+ concurrent instances for short-chunk processing, as these GPUs process up to 1 minute of audio in just a few seconds.
 However, neither `playlist4whisper.py` nor `livestream_video.sh` includes concurrency control at the code level (meaning external load balancing cannot manage this), making unpredictable errors occur when cumulative VRAM requirements exceed physical GPU memory.
 Use quantized models (e.g., `Q8_0`) to drastically reduce VRAM consumption and eliminate paging risks.

-**Q: Do quantized models run faster on NVIDIA RTX GPUs with playlist4whisper.py and livestream_video.sh, or do they only reduce VRAM usage?
+### **Q: Do quantized models run faster on NVIDIA RTX GPUs with playlist4whisper.py and livestream_video.sh, or do they only reduce VRAM usage?
 Does whisper.cpp leverage RTX 5000 series optimizations for 4-bit quantized models?**

-A: Important context first: Modern GPUs and CPUs are more than capable of running large models like `large-v2` or `large-v3` for live transcription without breaking a sweat.
+**A:** Important context first: Modern GPUs and CPUs are more than capable of running large models like `large-v2` or `large-v3` for live transcription without breaking a sweat.
 The main benefit of quantization is enabling more concurrent instances on the same hardware, although in many cases, performance gains can also be achieved.
 In scenarios with multi-instance or multi-user executions, even small gains accumulate geometrically.
 This is particularly evident in Whisper applications.

 These improvements are especially valuable in business or public administration environments, translating into cost savings for hardware or cloud usage.
 This applies to many AI applications, not just Whisper.